NEW: You can now get a summary of all COVID-19 data by neighborhood or ZIP code. Find out how COVID-19 has affected your community:

-These data show the percent of people tested who tested positive, by ZIP code, for the most recent seven days of available data.
+These data show the percent of people given a molecular test who tested positive, by ZIP code, for the most recent seven days of available data.
 The borough comparison charts include data by ZIP code from the past three months.

-The data also show the rate of people tested during the most recent seven days.
+The data also show the rate of people given a molecular test during the most recent seven days.
 A neighborhood is considered to have adequate testing when at least 260 residents per 100,000 have been tested in the past week.
 This metric of adequate testing may change depending on future testing data.

 The charts below show the daily number of cases, hospitalizations and deaths over the past three months citywide and for each borough.
+This data includes both confirmed and probable cases and deaths, based on molecular and antigen testing, respectively.
 Due to delays in reporting, which can take as long as a week, recent data are incomplete.

 These charts show people who visited the emergency department with clinical signs and symptoms consistent with COVID-19 illness (including flu-like illnesses and pneumonia) during the past three months, and those who were then admitted to the hospital.
-While some of these people did not test positive, these charts can be an early warning sign for community transmission of COVID-19.
+While some of these people did not have a positive molecular or antigen test, these charts can be an early warning sign for community transmission of COVID-19.

 About the Data: All of the data on these pages were collected by the NYC Health Department.
 Data will be updated daily but are preliminary and subject to change.

-Reporting Lag: Our data are published with a three-day lag, meaning that the most recent data in today's update are from three days before.
+Reporting Lag Time: Our data are published with a three-day lag, meaning that the most recent data in today's update are from three days before.